 “Changing one thing at a time has a 85% chance of success”

-…don’t those odds sound positive vs changing three things at a time which has a 10% chance of success.
+…don’t those odds sound positive versus changing three things at a time which has a 10% chance of success.

 “Start when you are ready and confident that you can succeed”

+Leah was the first person I knew who had done a Whole30 and advocated it.
 I watched Leah complete 4 Whole 30 challenges before I decided I was ready.
-I had to make smaller changes first before I could commit to an overall bigger change.
+I had to make smaller changes before I could commit to an overall bigger change.
 I then set myself up for success by thoroughly preparing for the 30 days ahead.
-On a scale of 1 – 10, I am at 10 with confidence that I will complete the Whole 30 successfully.

-What I am saying though, is, I’m giving it a go to see which of it’s principles work for me; I’m using it as an opportunity to learn how my body reacts to different foods and how my body works without the consumption of certain foods; I’m learning to not focus on counting calories and focusing on the five commonalties I shared above of any diet…
+What I am saying though, is, I gave it a go to see which principles worked for me; I used it as an opportunity to learn how my body reacts to different foods and how my body works without the consumption of certain foods.
+I learnt to not focus on counting calories and to focus on the five commonalties I shared above of any diet…